nfqakademija/SuperFantastic5/README.md

 * /search/&lt;some_text&gt; -
 to search in four fields replace &lt;some_text&gt; with your text
 * /order/{descriptionId} - add an order/reservation
-* /orders/{userId} - show unreturned orders of a specific user

    do not forget* "composer update" before<br />
 ============